basetis/lambda_evidences/README.md

-﻿# Lambda evidences
+# Lambda evidences

-This folder contains the necessary code to:
+This repository contains the necessary code to:

 1. Connect to Bitbucket via API
 2. For each repository, download it's code evidences and store them in a set of .txt files, each one containing the evidences of one person (from a given list of people)